-- 5.13 LATERAL TRANSFERS.
+- 5.07 ACROSS-THE-BOARD PAY INCREASES.
+During budget deliberations for the forthcoming year, the Commissioners' Court may authorize an across-the-board pay increase.
+If an across-the-board or cost-of-living pay increase is approved, the increase will be in the form of a percentage rather than a flat dollar amount.
+When this is done, each salary amount on the pay schedule and each individual employee's salary are adjusted by the authorized percentage increase, unless a specific employee's salary has been frozen as a result of a determination that the employee is being paid beyond the maximum salary established for the position. - 5.08 LATERAL TRANSFERS.
 A lateral transfer is the movement of an employee between positions in the same pay group within the county.
 Lateral transfers may be made within the same department or between departments and are subject to a 90-day introductory period.
 Lateral transfers may be requested by the employee or the elected official or department head to whose department the employee will be transferred, and must be approved by the Commissioners' Court.
 An employee will not receive a pay reduction when making a lateral transfer provided that the employee's current salary is within the range approved by the Commissioners' Court for the transfer position.
-An employee who makes a lateral transfer will retain the same effective employment date and all accrued vacation and sick leave. - 5.14 DEMOTIONS.
+An employee who makes a lateral transfer will retain the same effective employment date and all accrued vacation and sick leave. - 5.09 DEMOTIONS.
 A demotion is a change in duty assignment of an employee to a lower paid position.
 Demotions may be made for the purpose of voluntary assumption of a less responsible position; as a result of reclassification of the employee's position, or as a disciplinary measure, because of unsatisfactory performance in a higher position.
-Disciplinary demotions always involve a decrease in pay. - 5.15 PAY REDUCTION FOR DISCIPLINARY REASONS.
+Disciplinary demotions always involve a decrease in pay. - 5.10 PAY REDUCTION FOR DISCIPLINARY REASONS.
 An employee's pay, for continued, unacceptable performance, in the same position, may be reduced, as a disciplinary measure, to a lower rate.
 The period covered by this type of disciplinary action may not exceed 60 days.
-See the chapter of these policies on Discipline for information about suspension with or without pay for disciplinary reasons. - 5.16 APPROVING AUTHORITY.
+See the chapter of these policies on Discipline for information about suspension with or without pay for disciplinary reasons. - 5.11 APPROVING AUTHORITY.
 The Commissioners' Court is the approving authority for all payrolls and payroll transfers granted under the terms of (1) these policies, (2) the classification and pay plans, and (3) the annual budget.
 The appropriate elected and appointed department head approves performance-based pay increases provided that funds have been specifically set aside for that purpose by the Commissioners' Court.
-Any performance-based increases granted by department heads must be consistent with (1) these policies, (2) the classification and pay plans, and (3) the annual budget; and the department head must notify the Commissioners' Court of the change(s). - 5.17 SALARY AND BENEFIT LINE ITEM TRANSFERS.
+Any performance-based increases granted by department heads must be consistent with (1) these policies, (2) the classification and pay plans, and (3) the annual budget; and the department head must notify the Commissioners' Court of the change(s).

+5.12 SALARY AND BENEFIT LINE ITEM TRANSFERS.
 Department heads and elected Officials may not transfer personnel or benefit line item funds to any other budgetary line item without Commissioners' Court approval, regardless of emergency or unforeseen circumstances.